What Is Concrete Screed?

-Concrete screed is diﬀerent from the normal concrete.
+Concrete screed is diﬀerent from normal concrete.
 It is a thin layer of mixture of materials like cement, sand, and water as per the requirement.
-The proportion of concrete screed is 1 part cement and three to five parts of sand.
-The sand should be of 0 to 4 mm size washed sand for levelling screeds.
+The proportion in this concrete is 1 part cement and three to five parts of sand.
+The sand should be of 0 to 4 mm size washed sand for leveling screeds.

 Method Of Application

-The application of concrete screed is as follows:
+The application of of this concrete is as follows:

 2. The mixture is poured on the hard concrete base.
 It is spread using a trowel evenly till the required thickness of the layer is achieved.
 This layer of concrete screed is usually thinner as compared to the concrete base present below.